joergmlpts/nature-id/README.md

 ## Example Images

 Example Images pictures of plants are provided in the `plant_images` directory.
 The filenames indicate the species that I think is in the photo.
-Note that these examples ponly lead to successful identification to varying degrees.
+Note that these examples only lead to successful identification to varying degrees.
 The *Mentzelia lindleyi* is certainly not correctly identified.

 ## Messages